 We are on vacation this week but I wanted to share this Thanksgiving Chickpeas recipe I created for Randall Beans a little while ago.
 It is a twist on classic fall dishes using butternut squash and chickpeas all baked under a delicious cheesy layer with herbs.
-This recipe is just perfect for the season, whether you make it for Thanksgiving or not.
+This recipe is just perfect for the season, whether you make it for Thanksgiving or a weeknight family dinner.

 Thanksgiving Chickpeas with Butternut Squash Sauce